-To become a licensed social worker, you need to get licensed in the state in which you intend to practice.
+To become a licensed social worker, you need to get licensed in the state you intend to practice.
 Each state sets its own guidelines for licensing social workers.
-But it’s important to note that the term “social worker” is sometimes used in different ways by the general public and by employers.
+But it’s important to note that the term “social worker” is sometimes used in different ways by the general public and employers.

 - Shadow a social work professional in your field of interest (e.g., health care, education, government, etc.) to determine if this area is a good fit for you.

 - Learn about the licensing requirements in your state or jurisdiction.

 - Identify the Council on Social Work Education (CSWE) accredited programs of interest in your area or online.

 - Understand and complete the application requirements by the due date.
 You may have to secure transcripts, write an essay or get references, each of which can take a considerable amount of time.
 If you don’t get accepted, ask for feedback to improve your application for the next due date.

 - Complete either a traditional or online social work degree program, including any necessary field experience.

 - Pass the licensing examination (as required by each state or jurisdiction).

 The Skills, Roles and Responsibilities of Social Workers